angr/angr-doc/semantic_meaning.md

 aaaa_or_bbbb = s_merged.mem_expr(0x1000, 4)
 ```

 This is where we truly start to enter the realm of symbolic expressions.
 In the above example, the value of `aaaa_or_bbbb` can be, as it implies, either "AAAA" or "BBBB".

+### Symbolic Values

+Symbolic values are expressions that, under different situations, can take on different values.
+Our symbolic expression, `aaaa_or_bbbb` is a great example of this.
 The solver engine provides ways to get at both values:

 ```python
 # this will return a sequence of up to n possible values of the expression in this state.